 When hooking a name to a logo, look at how simple other brands make it.
 Apple’s logo is so powerful that they don’t even use their name.
 Google and Amazon’s logos are logotypes with a touch of design while Facebook is just an ‘F’.
 The list is endless but, one factor rings true, simplicity works.

 Picking a business name is easy yet tricky at the same time.
 It’s easy because there are tons of inspirations around us.
 Apple is a fruit, Target is a figure of speech, and Amazon is a river.
 There’s nothing particularly clever or unique about these names that we know so well.
-The difficulty though is finally making that choice and making it into a unique logo design for your business that will stick in your customers’ mind.
+The difficulty though is finally making that choice and making it into a unique logo design for your business that will stick in your customers’ minds.

 Tip 3: Don’t fall into traps